 Typically, pharmaceutical production facilities fall into three categories:

-Each scenario has its advantages and disadvantages, find out more at this link or download our guide to designing a Pharmaceutical Manufacturing Plant below.
+Each scenario has its advantages and disadvantages find out more here or download our guide to designing a Pharmaceutical Manufacturing Plant below.

 Discover how a change in the way materials are handled can give manufacturers of pharmaceutical oral solid dosage (OSD) products an ‘edge’ over their competitors.
 Assembling a factory is not simply a question of ‘fitting it all in’ read the guide to learn how the design of a pharmaceutical manufacturing plant brings efficiencies and a competitive advantage to your business.